Logiqx/gps-guides/devices/garmin/vivoactive-4/README.md

-The Vivoactive 4 was first released in 2019.
+The Vivoactive 4 was released in 2019.

 The Fenix 4 (left) is the standard model and Fenix 4S (right) is the smaller model.